patternfly/patternfly/README.md

 `node generate TestDemo TestDemo2 TestDemo3 -f demos`

+#### Update screenshots
+When making visual changes to a full page example, new example preview screenshots must be generated.
+To update the screenshots:

+- open a terminal and run `npm run build` and `npm run serve`
+- in another terminal, run `npm run screenshots`

 ## Guidelines for CSS development

 - For issues created in Core that will affect a component in PF-React, a follow up issue must be created in PF-React once the Pull Request is merged.
 The issue should include the Core PR #, the Core Release, a link to the component in https://pf4.patternfly.org, and information detailing the change.